DizkoDan/cyberjunx-chirpy-test/_posts/2009-08-25-wishing-i-was-still-on-the-bea.md

 ---
 id: 1022
-title: 'Wishing I was still on the bea...'
+title: 'Wishing I was still on the bea'
 date: '2009-08-25T12:14:58-04:00'
 author: DizkoDan
 layout: post